Sidies/ranking_encoders/README.md

 ## Usage
 For running the pipeline of this project you first have to make sure that the training set you want to use is in the required `data/raw` folder.
 By default a dataset named `dataset_train.csv` is expected.
 If you want to use a different dataset, you have to use the `--train_dataset` parameter when running the pipeline.
 You may also use the `--test_dataset` parameter if you have a test set that you want to get predictions from.
 If the pipeline is started with this parameter, the pipeline will save the predictions into the `data/processed` folder.
 In case that the training dataset doesn't include the target column a seperate target file is required.
 With the `--y_train_dataset` parameter you may include this file in the pipeline.
 The pipeline will then use this file as the target column for the training set.
 It is also possible to run the pipeline as a listwise Neural Network.
-When running the `main.py` file this is the default setting.
-If you want to use the conventional pipeline set `--as_neural_network` to `False`.
+When running the `main.py` file set the `--as_neural_network` flag.
+This will start the execution with the Neural Network.

 The `main.py` file is the entry point for the project.
 To run the pipeline with the default dataset and no test set use the following command:
 ```